manuelgloeckler/manuelgloeckler.github.io/_posts/2022-04-25-information_geometry.md

 * Can we quantify the difference?
 * What is the shortest path from one distribution ot another?

 This are inherently **geometic** questions and thus fall into the domain of **information geometry**.
-More specifiall we will discuss here the notion of "distance" between probability distributions as well as the induced statistical manifolds.
+More specifically, in previous chapter we exactly learned how to answer this questions for Manifolds.
+Thus by interpreting a parametric family of distributions as a manifold we can use the tools of differential geometry to answer this questions.
+This is the main idea of information geometry.

+A **statistical manifold** is a smooth manifold, denoted as $\mathcal{M}$, whose points represent probability distributions.
+Each point on the manifold corresponds to a particular probability distribution, such as a Gaussian distribution, a Poisson distribution, or any other type of distribution.

+# TODO Add example and

-References
+## References

 * https://math.stackexchange.com/questions/708634/is-an-infinite-line-the-same-thing-as-an-infinite-circle
 * https://en.wikipedia.org/wiki/Topological_space
 * https://bjlkeng.github.io/posts/manifolds/